-To ensure efficiency within the governance structure and in line with the provisions of the applicable listing regulations, Board Sub-Committees are established with clear terms of reference and reporting requirements.
+To ensure efficiency within the governance structure, the Board has delegated some of its functions to Committees with clear terms of reference and reporting requirements.
 Each Committee's terms of reference set out its responsibilities, scope of authority, composition and procedures to be followed.